 If driving with people in your backseat doesn’t sound like your idea of a good time, consider freelance food delivery instead.
 Today, your options are plenty, including DoorDash, Grubhub, and Uber Eats.

-Now is a great time to get in on the food delivery game; food delivery app usage skyrocketed 30% in 2020 and continued to grow (another 10%) in 2021.
+Now is a great time to get in on the food delivery game; food delivery app usage skyrocketed 30% in 2020 and continued to grow in the following years, with a projected growth of almost 10% in 2024.

 Fast food delivery isn’t your only option.
 You can also deliver groceries with apps like Instacart, as well at many grocery chains.
 Again, this is a great side hustle for those who like to set their own hours to earn a bit more money.
 While pay will vary, you might make $15 to $20 per hour, plus tips.